Categories

 Compliance Into the Weeds

 Compliance into the Weeds is the only weekly podcast which takes a deep dive into a compliance related topic, literally going into the weeds to more fully explore a subject.
-This week Matt and Tom take a deep dive the recent SEC enforcement action involving Kraft Foods.
-While the subject matter of the enforcement action was fraudulent expense recognition, it turns out the real culprit was a corrupt culture.
-Some of the issues we consider are:
+This week, Matt and Tom return to one of Matt’s favorite topics Elon Musk/Tesla.
+Some of the issues we consider:

 Resources